aaugustin/django-transaction-signals/README.rst

 You cannot use ``pre/post_set_autocommit`` on SQLite.
 The ``sqlite3`` module doesn't work in non-autocommit mode.

-You cannot use ``pre/post_savepoint_commit`` on Oracle.
-Oracle doesn't support releasing savepoints.
+You cannot use ``pre/post_savepoint_commit`` on Oracle, MSSQL, or any other database that doesn't support releasing savepoints.

 This is only the tip of the iceberg.
 I cannot recommend you use this package if you learnt anything in this section.
 In fact, I cannot recommend it at all.